-If the correlation between measurement and resource tiles were very complex, it is possible that by the time the assembly that exactly simulated the correlation finished
+If the correlation between measurement and resource tiles were very complex, it is possible that by the time the assembly that exactly simulated the correlation finished computing it, the concentrations of the resource tiles would already have changed.

-Fig. 6 Computation with the Turing machine title set. (a) At a position where the head is not present, an attaching tile copies the value on the work tape. (b) When the head is an input from the right, computation proceeds because the attaching tile matches in the input state of the head.
-The output edge of this tile contains the next head state.
-If computation continues to the left, this head state is outputed to the left.
-The value on the work tape is updated according to the new value specified by the old work tape value and head state. (c) If a head state and work tape value direct the head to move in the opposite direction as assembly is proceeding, the head state is output up, and computation occurs on the assembly of the next level, by attaching a tile that contains the head state on its bottom edge.
-Computation can then continue in the opposite direction (or switch directions again). (d) An example of the progress of the head (shaded) of a Turing machine on a zig-zag that is simulating a Turing machine.
-White cells simply copy work tape values from the row beneath them computing it, the concentrations of the resource tiles would already have changed.
 In such an environment, a complex program for prediction may not be selected for.
 However, one can imagine an almost identical environment where that program would be selected for, in which the time the measurement tiles were present, the wait between presenting the relevant resource tiles, and the time the resource tiles were present were all longer by a constant factor.
 In an environment where the pattern of increasing and decreasing concentrations of measurement and resource tiles was sufficiently slowed down, the complex assembly would eventually be able to predict the right resource tiles in time, and would therefore be fit.

 Since Turing-computable correlations have arbitrarily long history dependence, it may be difficult or impossible for a descendent crystal whose growth edge is at a previous state in the computation to resynchronize after crystal reproduction by fragmentation.
-A simple augmentation to the tile set rectifies this problem: a special head state triggers a "budding" process that duplicates and forks the computation (Fig. 8).
+A simple augmentation to the tile set rectifies this problem: a special head state triggers a "budding" process that duplicates and forks the computation (Figure 7).
 This produces two growth fronts that have the exact same computation state as well as program.

-A generalization of this type of algorithmically controlled morphogenesis was previously described in detail for investigating the Kolmogorov complexity of self-assembled

-Fig. 7 Using a tile set capable of universal computation for metabolic control. (a) The construction shown in Fig. 5 shows how to translate an arbitrary Turing machine into a tile set that simulates it.
-Applying this construction to a universal Turing machine (UTM) yields a tile set that forms zig-zag ribbons of the type shown here: the program being executed by the UTM is stored in the ribbon separate from the work tape used by the program. (b) A tile set that simulates a universal Turing machine can be combined with boundary tiles that are either resource or measurement tiles.
-Tiles can also be added to load the input from measurement tiles onto the work tape and to output the desired binding site for the resource tile.
-With such a tile set, crystals that simulate a Turing machine that correctly predicts the concentrations of resource tiles over time would be most fit shapes (Soloveichik and Winfree 2004).
-Since some shapes that could be created using this tile set may have selective advantage (particularly shear-prone shapes, for example, may be good at reproducing), evolution using such a tile set would result in selection for assemblies that contain programs for certain shapes.
+A generalization of this type of algorithmically controlled morphogenesis was previously described in detail for investigating the Kolmogorov complexity of self-assembled shapes [28].
+Since some shapes that could be creating using this tile set may have selective advantage (particularly shear-prone shapes, for example, may be good at reproducing), evolution using such a tile set would result in selection for assemblies that contain programs for certain shapes.
 Descendents of these crystals will compute the same shape (perhaps starting from a random step in the computation) so that descendent crystals will also have selective advantage5.